Lege19/newc/README.md

 Option 7 could lead to inconsistency if `1+1` is allowed, but `1>0` is not, although I don't think this would be a huge issue, so long as the error messages helpfully point out what the programmer may have meant.

 Overall, the two solutions I am by far the most drawn to is 2 (using `::<T>` everywhere, not just in expressions), and 7 (requiring spaces around binary comparison operators).
 However I thought of this 'counter example' that really kills option 2:

 ```rust
 (foo<A > (B), C < D>(E))
 ```

 You can't decipher this at a glance, and even if you knew that foo was declared as:

 ```rust
 fn foo<const A: bool, const B: bool>(e: int32) { ... }
 ```

 It would still be pretty hard to work out what the above expression evaluated to.
 I think that even once programmers were used to this syntax, it would still be confusing: since our brains are wired to match delimiters: `<` and `>` will look like a pair no matter the spacing around them.
 But turbofish doesn't totally solve this problem either, as although it is clear when `<` is a comparison, it is not so clear when `>` is a comparison:

 ```rust
 (foo::<A > (B), C < D>(E))
 ```

 However at this point, so long as there aren't any constant expressions as `const` generics, it's totally fine.
 So I thought of a very simple solution to this problem: require parenthesis around constant expressions in generics.
 So the above code would become:

 ```rust
 (foo::<(A > (B)), (C < D)>(E))
 ```

 And suddenly, though still not exactly easy to read, this code is no longer ambiguous.

 #### Arrays

-In Crust array types will use C-style syntax, this is just more familiar to more developers.
+In newc array types will use C-style syntax, this is just more familiar to more developers.

 #### Unions, Enums, Sum Types